DenisGorbachev/metawomen-docs/src/Rewards/Teams.md

 Just ask other people to [join your team](#how-can-i-join-a-team) by giving them your publicly available wallet address.
 You can use an existing address or create a new one.

 Your public wallet address is your team ID.
 So technically, you already have a team.
-However, only teams with 3+ members qualify for bonuses - that's why you need to team up with other people.
+However, only teams with 3+ members qualify for bonuses - that's why you need to team up with your friends, colleagues or followers.

 ### How can I join a team?